hexa-decim8/ISBPM/Class_Materials/Week_2/Day_1_Intro_To_Coding/README.md

-# Intro to Software Business Product Management
+# Intro to Software Development
 ## Week 2
-### Day 2
+### Day 1 - Intro To Coding
-1. Recap Day 2
+1. Recap last session
-2. Applications overview
+2. Coding core concepts
-	* What is the role of software?
+    * What is programming?
-	* Operating systems vs. applications
+    * How do we arrive at programming?
+    * Basic coding functionality:
+        * Loops
-		* Types of applications:
+        * Nesting
-			* Mobile applications
+        * Case statements
-			* Embedded applications
+        * Libraries
-	* Where does IoT fit in?
-3. What is the Software Development Lifecycle?
-	* Requirement analysis & collection
-		* Roles:
+        * Pseudocode
-			* Product owner
+        * Dependencies
-			* Project manager
+    * Operands
-			* Business analyst
+        * And/Or/Not
-			* CTO
+        * Boolean
-	* Design
+        * Variables
+3. Modern software development concepts
-		* Who designs?
+    * Who makes code?
-			* System architect
-			* UX/UI designer
 4. Questions?
-5. Recap day 3
+5. Recap this session
-6. Preview of week 2
+6. Preview of next sesion

 ## References
 * https://www.itrelease.com/2021/03/what-are-layers-of-operating-system/